cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/for-loop.md

 <br />

 <br />

-If you have taken CSE 143, the for loop in Python behaves a lot more like the for-each loop (also called the "enhanced for loop").
+If you have learned for-each loops in Java, the for loop in Python behaves a lot more like the for-each loop (also called the "enhanced for loop").

 ```